-Abraham Lincoln served as the 16th President of the United States from March 1861 until his assassination in April 1865.
+My portrait of Abraham Lincoln, who served as the 16th President of the United States from March 1861 until his assassination in April 1865.

-Barack Hussein Obama II served as the 44th President of the United States from 2009 to 2017.
+My portrait of Barack Hussein Obama II, who served as the 44th President of the United States from 2009 to 2017.
 He is the first African American to have served as president.

-Charles Robert Darwin was an English naturalist, geologist and biologist best known for his contributions to the science of evolution.
+My portrait of Charles Robert Darwin, who was an English naturalist, geologist and biologist best known for his contributions to the science of evolution.

-Dwight David "Ike" Eisenhower was a decorated military general who served as the 34th President of the United States from 1953 until 1961.
+My portrait of Dwight David "Ike" Eisenhower, who was a decorated military general who served as the 34th President of the United States from 1953 until 1961.

-Edgar Allan Poe was an American writer, editor, and literary critic.
+My portrait of Edgar Allan Poe, who was an American writer, editor, and literary critic.
 Poe is best known for his poetry and short stories, particularly his tales of mystery and the macabre.

-Frederick Douglass was an African-American social reformer, abolitionist, orator, writer, and statesman.
+My portrait of Frederick Douglass, who was an African-American social reformer, abolitionist, orator, writer, and statesman.
 After escaping from slavery in Maryland, he became a national leader of the abolitionist movement.

-Virginia Woolf was an English writer who is considered one of the foremost modernists of the twentieth century, and a pioneer in the use of stream of consciousness as a narrative device.
+My portrait of Virginia Woolf, who was an English writer and is considered one of the foremost modernists of the twentieth century, and a pioneer in the use of stream of consciousness as a narrative device.

 My portrait of Andy Warhol, an American artist, director and producer who was a leading figure in the visual art movement known as pop art.